-How to Streamline the Holiday Order Pickup Process for Customers & Employees
+How to Streamline the Holiday Order Pickup Process for Customers and Employees

 Ahh, the holidays, a time for giving and cheer…and loud holiday music while you’re fighting crowds for the most beloved toy or gadget of 2019.
 For many retailers, their holiday season performance determines the company’s trajectory into 2020.
 One tactic projected to change the game for many this holiday season is a strong buy online, pickup in-store (BOPIS) program.
 To many consumers (myself included) who procrastinate during the holiday shopping season, the gift of a frictionless, stress-free BOPIS experience tops the wish list.
 Retailers who prepare their stores to meet their customer’s expectations for holiday order pickup stand miles ahead of their competition.